Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Optimal Sampling policy

 Moreover, $\beta=p_{opt}$ is the optimal objective value of \eqref{avg}. \end{theorem} \begin{proof} See Section \ref{section-proof}. \end{proof}

-Recall that the sampling pair $(i,j)$ with $j=1$ implies that the previous transmission is successful, and the system starts the new epoch from $i-1$ to $i$.
-If the previous transmission is instead unsuccessful, $j$ is added by one within the same epoch $i$.
+In Theorem~\ref{theorem1}, the case $j=1$ in \eqref{thm1-beta} means that the previous transmission (of the $M_{i-1}$th sample in the $(i-1)$th epoch) is successful, and the system starts the new epoch from $i-1$ to $i$.
 Since the age drops to $Y_{i-1,M_{i-1}}$ at the successful delivery time $D_{i-1,M_{i-1}}$, the current age state at arrival time $A_{i,1}$ is $Y_{i-1,M_{i-1}}+X_{i,1}$.
+The case $j=2,3,\ldots$ in \eqref{thm1-beta2} means that the previous transmission is unsuccessful, and the system stays within epoch $i$.

-Theorem \ref{theorem1} provides an interesting structure of the optimal policy.
-First, by \eqref{thm1-beta2}, the source sends the packet as soon as it receives negative feedback, i.e., the previous transmission is not successful.
-The optimal sampling policy may wait before transmission only if it receives positive feedback.
-This is quite different from most of the previous works assuming reliable channels, e.g., \cite{sun2017update,sun2019sampling,tsai2020age,tsai2021jointly}, where all samples may wait for some time before transmissions.
-Second, by \eqref{thm1-beta}, in each epoch, the optimal waiting time for the first sample has a simple threshold type on the current age $Y_{i-1,M_{i-1}}+X_{i,1}$.
-Since the waiting times for $j=2,3,...$ are zero, $Y'$ is the remaining transmission delay needed for the next successful delivery.
-Moreover, $\beta$ is equal to the optimal objective value $p_{\text{opt}}$ in problem \eqref{avg}.
-Therefore, the sampling time $Z_{i,1}(\beta)$ in \eqref{thm1-beta} is chosen such that the expected age penalty upon delivery is no smaller than $p_{\text{opt}}$.
+Theorem \ref{theorem1} provides an optimal policy with an interesting structure.
+First, by \eqref{thm1-beta}, in each epoch, the optimal waiting time for the first sample $Z_{i,1}(\beta)$ has a simple threshold type structure on the current age $Y_{i-1,M_{i-1}}+X_{i,1}$.
+Since the waiting times for $j=2,3,\ldots$ are zero, $Y'$ is the remaining transmission delay needed for the next successful delivery.
+Note that $\beta$ is equal to the optimal objective value $p_{\text{opt}}$ in problem \eqref{avg}.
+Therefore, the waiting time $Z_{i,1}(\beta)$ in \eqref{thm1-beta} is chosen such that the expected age penalty upon delivery is no smaller than $p_{\text{opt}}$.
+Second, by \eqref{thm1-beta2}, the source sends the packet as soon as it receives negative feedback, i.e., the previous transmission is not successful.
+This is quite different from most of the previous works assuming reliable channels, e.g.,\cite{sun2017update,sun2019sampling,tsai2020age,tsai2021jointly}, where for all samples, the source may wait for some time before transmitting a new sample.

+We call a sampling policy to be \emph{stationary} if each sampling time is decided by the current age state and the previous backward delay.
+We call a sampling policy to be \emph{deterministic} if each sampling time chooses a value with probability $1$ (w.p. $1$).
+We remind that the optimal policy we proposed in Theorem~\ref{theorem1} is \emph{stationary and deterministic}.
+This stationary and deterministic policy depends only on the current age state and the previous backward delay, not on the sample index $j$.
+For example, when $j=1$, the previous backward delay is $X_{i,1}$, and the current age state is $Y_{i-1,M_{i-1}}+X_{i,1}$.
+For general value of $j$, the previous backward delay is $X_{i,j}$, and we suppose that the current age state is $\Delta_{i,j}+X_{i,j}$.
+Then, the stationary and deterministic policy, which has an equivalent form of \eqref{thm1-beta},\eqref{thm1-beta2} in Theorem \ref{theorem1}, is as follows:

-In addition, the root of $\beta$ in \eqref{root} can be solved efficiently.
+The root of $\beta$ in \eqref{root} can be solved efficiently.
+According to \eqref{root}, we can use a low complexity algorithm such as bisection search and fixed-point iterations to obtain the optimal objective value $p_{\text{opt}}$.
+The bisection search approach to solving $p_{\text{opt}}$ is illustrated in Algorithm 1.
 For simplicity, we set